xcp-ng/xcp-ng-org/docs/project/development-process/ISO-modification.md

   createrepo_c . -o .
   ```

-## Build a new ISO image with your changes
+## 💿 Build a new ISO image with your changes {#build-a-new-iso-image-with-your-changes}

 From the `iso/` directory:
 ```